indianaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 OWI convictions in Indiana permanently remain on an offender’s criminal record but stay on their driving records for five years.
 The state laws allow the expungement of a misdemeanor OWI incident after five years and a felony after eight years.
 However, interested persons cannot exactly expunge OWI convictions but can file a petition to expunge the arrest record or charge record.

 Records that are considered public may be accessible from some third-party websites.
-These websites often make searching simpler, as they are not limited by geographic location, and search engines on these sites may help when starting a search for a specific or multiple records.
+Operating independently of any state entity, these websites often make searching simpler.
+Such sites are not limited by geographic location and offer flexible search options that may help when starting a search for specific or multiple records.
 To begin using such a search engine on a third-party or government website, interested parties usually must provide:

 • The name of the person involved in the record, unless said person is a juvenile

 • The location or assumed location of the record or person involved.
-This includes information such as the city, county, or state that person resides in or was accused in.
+This includes information such as the city, county, or state that the person resides in or was accused in.

-Third-party sites are independent from government sources, and are not sponsored by these government agencies.
+Third-party sites are independent from government sources and are not sponsored by these government agencies.
 Because of this, record availability on third-party sites may vary.

 How Do I Find OWI Checkpoints in Indiana?